 Day trading is not for the faint of heart.
 It takes grit and determination.
 It takes understanding the different market forces at play.
 This isn't something intended for amateurs.
 But, if learned and learned well, it is a way where you can quickly -- within hours -- make a significant amount of real money with a relatively small investment.

 There are also ways to hedge your bets when it comes to playing the stock market.
 Whether you play the general market or you trade penny stocks, ensure that you set stop-loss limits to cut any potential for significant depreciations.
 Now, if you're an advanced trader, you likely understand that market makers often move stocks to play into either our fear of failure or our greed.
 And they'll often push a stock down to a certain price to enhance that fear and play right into their pockets.

 When it comes to penny stocks, this is further exaggerated.
 So you have to understand what you're doing and be able to analyze the market forces and make significant gains.
 Pay attention to moving averages.
-Often, when stocks break through 200-day moving averages, there's potential for either large upside or big downside.
+Often, when stocks break through 200-day moving averages, there's potential for either a large upside or a big downside.

 2. Invest in a money-making course.

 Investing in yourself is one of the best possible investments you can make.
 While you might not be able to pinpoint an actualized return on investment, there's no money that's better spent.
 Invest in yourself.
 Invest in your education.
 Learn.
 Adapt.
 Grow.
 Discover what you're passionate about.